dadurigon/QuestAPI/README.md

 The QuestAPI is made up of three main pieces:
-1. KeychainStore
+1. TokenStore
 2. QuestAuth
 3. QuestAPI

-## KeychainStore
+## TokenStore
-The KeychainStore is a [Locksmith](https://github.com/matthewpalmer/Locksmith) abstraction responsible for encrypting and decrypting your API access tokens behind the scenes so you don't have to worry about it.
+The TokenStorable protocol is for you to conform to so that you can choose how to securly store the api token.
 ```
-let keychain = AuthKeychainStore(service: ..., account: ..., data: [:])
+public protocol TokenStorable {
+    func getToken() -> Data
+    func setToken(_ token: Data)
+}

+class TokenStore: TokenStorable {
+    // get/set
+}
 ```

 ## QuestAuth
-The `QuestAuth` class requires a `KeychainStore` instance for init. `QuestAuth` is responsible for authorizing and deauthorizing requests.
+The `QuestAuth` class requires a class or struct that conforms to  `TokenStorable` .  `QuestAuth` is responsible for authorizing and deauthorizing requests.
 ```
-let auth = try iOSQuestAuth(keychainStore: keychain)
+let auth = iOSQuestAuth(tokenStore: TokenStore(), redirectURL: "https://myserver.com/authorize")
 ```
 ### QuestAuthDelegate